Jasdeep144/TIP-ML/README.md

-This is your ML assignment
+TIP and TIP-2 are your ML assignments